 In order to avoid ending up in the lake bottom during the spring thaw, all of these winter shelters must be returned to land.
 Breaking down your ice into little pieces and melting it may be necessary in certain situations.
 Fish may arrive to these sites and remain for lengthy periods of time this manner.

 A lateral line runs the length of each fish’s body on either side.
 They utilize this to identify vibration and changes in pressure when people hold them.
 Orientation and food-finding are made easier for schooling fish when they can recognize and hold their place.
-Predators can detect the vibrations produced when a baitfish is in distress or rushing away erratically.
+Predators can detect the vibrations produced when a baitfish is distressed or erratically rushing away.

 Predators need to be able to detect and precisely pinpoint the vibrations in order to eat.
 In order for a predatory fish to successfully attack, it will use the lateral line to locate and place itself in the ideal position.